Parents of Longview man killed by police file lawsuit

 Sanders said he thought the black object that slid from Tofte’s pants was a gun and that his life was in danger.

-Surveillance video from a nearby business does not capture the shooting itself, but does show Tofte running, falling when he was Tasered, then regaining his footing and continuing to flee.
+Surveillance video from a nearby business does not capture the shooting itself, but does show Tofte running, falling when he was hit by the Taser, then regaining his footing and continuing to flee.

 The lawsuit contains frames from the video, one of which shows a woman ducking and fleeing inside a garage.
 Tofte’s lawyers argue her actions are a reaction to gunfire at a point earlier in the chase than officers reported pulling the trigger, Dreveskracht said.

 The task force investigation did not find fault with the officers’ actions.
-Dreveskracht said the Cowlitz County Prosecuting Attorney is still reviewing the case.
+Dreveskracht said the Cowlitz County prosecuting attorney is still reviewing the case.

 The Longview Police Department didn’t immediately respond to messages seeking comment.

-The lawsuit claims Longview Police “has a policy, custom and established practice of condoning and encouraging the ‘shoot-first-ask-questions-later’ approach demonstrated by Sanders and his fellow LPD officers in the Tofte and Johnson incidents.”
+The lawsuit claims Longview police “has a policy, custom and established practice of condoning and encouraging the ‘shoot-first-ask-questions-later’ approach demonstrated by Sanders and his fellow LPD officers in the Tofte and Johnson incidents.”

 The lawsuit alleges negligence, assault and battery, excessive force and deprivation of familial relationship, as well as constitutional claims.